lgraubner/sitemap-generator/README.md

 Filepath for the new sitemap.
 If multiple sitemaps are created "part_$index" is appended to each filename.

+### httpAgent

+Type: `HTTPAgent`
+Default: `http.globalAgent`

+Controls what HTTP agent to use.
+This is useful if you want configure HTTP connection through a HTTP/HTTPS proxy (see [http-proxy-agent](https://www.npmjs.com/package/http-proxy-agent)).

+### httpsAgent

+Type: `HTTPAgent`
+Default: `https.globalAgent`

+Controls what HTTPS agent to use.
+This is useful if you want configure HTTPS connection through a HTTP/HTTPS proxy (see [https-proxy-agent](https://www.npmjs.com/package/https-proxy-agent)).

 ### maxEntriesPerFile

 Type: `number`